-The Reading and Writing Project embraces the proactive, rather than reactive, spirit of the RTI (Response to Intervention) legislation.
+The Teachers College Reading and Writing Project embraces the proactive, rather than reactive, spirit of the RTI (Response to Intervention) legislation.
 RTI legislation makes it a priority to reduce the number of students referred for special education services by offering high-quality classroom literacy instruction and differing levels of intervention support before students fall below benchmark levels.
 The project takes this mission to heart as our central goal is to ensure that literacy instruction is a school-wide priority and that all students have access to rich, cross-curricular literacy instruction.

 Specifically, we work with administrators and teachers to support local RTI intervention frameworks.
 We help schools establish a 3-tier system of intervention—one that involves the classroom level, Tier 1, additional small group intervention, Tier 2, and for students requiring this level of support, more individualized interventions, constituting Tier 3 support.
 Next, we work with schools to support teachers in offering rich, differentiated instruction at every level.

 TCRWP staff developers guide teachers’ to make use of a wide range of strategies aimed at supporting students initially, and then gradually removing these supports in order to foster independence.
 Since reading and writing workshops are times when all students are working at their independent levels, the instruction they receive is inherently responsive to students’ needs.
 That is, the very design of workshop teaching makes this format especially amenable to differentiation.